adetaylor/webkit-wiki/Contributing.md

 ### `git-webkit setup-git-svn`

-As long as WebKit has Subversion as it's source of truth, and a contributor wishes to commit directly from their GitHub checkout, it is nessesariy to configure `git svn` with `git-webkit setup-git-svn`.
+As long as WebKit has Subversion as its source of truth, and a contributor wishes to commit directly from their GitHub checkout, it is nessesariy to configure `git svn` with `git-webkit setup-git-svn`.

 ## Contributing Code